johnsmillie-portfolio/SE450-JPaint/readme.md

 - You can move by clicking and dragging anywhere on the screen, you don’t need to click and drag on the highlighted shape(s).

 # Completed Features

 ## Sprint 1 Features
-- Draw a filled-in Rectangle
+- Draw a filled-in (always green) Rectangle
   - Click and drag while in Draw mode
 - Undo/Redo Draw
 - Whiteboard exercise/Discussion post 1